Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

     because it/they are in use.
 As a result, the old partition(s) will remain in use.
 You should reboot now before making further changes.
     ```
     In that case, the following steps may resolve the problem without needing to reboot.
 These commands will remove
-    volume groups and raid arrays that may be using the disk. **These commands only need to be run if the earlier
+    volume groups and raid arrays that may be using the disk.
-    `parted` command failed.**
+    **`Note:`** These commands only need to be run if the earlier `parted` command failed.

     ```bash
     pit# RAIDS=$(grep "${disk}[0-9]" /proc/mdstat | awk '{ print "/dev/"$1 }')